-The task of the Redundancy Control Checking Unit (RCCU) unit is to perform a cycleby-cycle comparison of the outputs between the master and checker eDMA units.
+The task of the Redundancy Control Checking Unit (RCCU) unit is to perform a cycle-by-cycle comparison of the outputs between the master and checker cores and the master and checker eDMA units, respectively.
 The error information is forwarded to the FCCU.
+The RCCUs are automatically enabled when MPC5744P is in LSM mode.